GauravOOO2/GauravOOO2/README.md

 - 🔭 I’m currently working on DSA

-- 🌱 I'm advancing my skills in Deep [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), [Javascript DOM](https://developer.mozilla.org/en-US/docs/Web/javascript). and fullstack in [MERN stack](https://www.freecodecamp.org/news/mern-stack-roadmap-what-you-need-to-know-to-build-full-stack-apps/) with [Next.js](https://nextjs.org/) for professional development.
+- 🌱 I'm advancing my skills in full-stack using [MERN stack](https://www.freecodecamp.org/news/mern-stack-roadmap-what-you-need-to-know-to-build-full-stack-apps/) with [Next.js](https://nextjs.org/) for professional development.

 - ✉️ You can contact me at varmagaurav840@gmail.com